piersharding/moodle-tool_uploadcourse/README.txt

 moodle-tool_uploadcourse
 ========================

-Is a Moodle 2.x admin/tools plugin for uploading course outlines in much the same way that admin/tools/uploaduser works for users.
+Is a Moodle admin/tools plugin for uploading course outlines in much the same way that admin/tools/uploaduser works for users.
+These plugins became available from Moodle 2.2x and onwards, as this is when the admin/tools framework first appeared.

 https://gitorious.org/moodle-tool_uploadcourse